So, you're cooking and realize you're out of bourbon. What now?

 4 - Balsamic Vinegar

-As a substitute, balsamic vinegar is our go-to for its rich, slightly sweet, and tangy flavor.
-It works wonders in both savory and sweet dishes.
+As a substitute, balsamic vinegar is our go-to for its rich, slightly sweet, and tangy flavor (made from concentrated grape must aged in wooden barrels).

 It brings a depth of sweetness that's unique, without overpowering the food.
 We often use it in glazes and sauces for a balanced kick.